Overview

 400 Bad RequestBad input parameter.
 Error message specifies the detail

-401 UnauthorizedThe client has invalid credentials or auth token
+401 UnauthorizedThe client has invalid credentials or an auth token

 403 ForbiddenThe client does not exist, or the client tried to access non-authorized property/resource